ankitsinghrawat-1/tutedude-python/README.md

 task1
-Takes the user input and return the factorial of that number.
+It takes the user input and check the number whether is odd or even.

 task2
-Takes the user input and return the value of square root, logarithm, and sine of that number using the math module.
+It itrates the number from 1 to 50 and print its sum.